back to my top page

 By setting the integer ipixout in a subroutine pixout, you can choose the format of output image file;

-ipixout=1PPM-P6 (binary)
+ipixout=1PPM-P6 (binary/raw)

-ipixout=2PPM-P3 (plain text; this is most compiler-friendly.)
+ipixout=2PPM-P3 (plain text; this is a safe choice)

-otherwise BMP (binary; 24-bit color depth, uncompressed)
+otherwise BMP (binary/raw; 24-bit color depth, uncompressed)

-An mpeg movie (or mp4 format) here was made by following three lines (on Linux):
+An mpeg movie (ormp4 format) here was made by following three lines (on Linux):

 ifort pixelfrt.for ; ./a.out ; ppmtompeg pixelfrt.par,